The Mirror Never Lies: Release and reception

 The Mirror Never Lies was premiered at the XXI Cineplex at FX Life Style in Jakarta on 26 April 2011, followed by a wide release on 5 May 2011.
-According to Lisa Siregar of The Jakarta Globe, the film was one of the first to document the Bajau people, including several of their rituals.
-It was a commercial failure domestically, seeing little viewership.
+According to Lisa Siregar of The Jakarta Globe, the film was one of the first to document the Bajau people, including several of their rituals..

 Puput Puji Lestari, writing for the Indonesian entertainment website KapanLagi.com, praised The Mirror Never Lies, concluding that it was "highly recomended" [sic] and that, despite some scenes which were out of focus, it "showed its quality from the first minute".
 Kurniasari considered the performances by the Bajau youth well done and praised the visuals as a "sneak peak into the beauty of Wakatobi".
 She found, however, that the film had several events with unclear motives.
 Lee likewise praised the film's "breathtaking underwater cinematography" and Novalista's performance, considering the youth's performance "convincingly embodying the uncertainties of a girl on the brink of adolescence".
 She found some faults in the film, including its ecological message which made "some scenes look rather Discovery Channel" and the "artificial" manner in which traditional songs were included in the film.
 Siregar also praised the visuals, writing that "every frame of the film is filled with the natural beauty of Wakatobi" and that The Mirror Never Lies would likely attract tourists to the islands.

 Writing for Tempo magazine, Nunuy Nurhayati found that Andini had "done pretty well" with the film, praising its storyline and the children's acting.
 She considered the film's main strength to be the "beauty and uniqueness of Wakatobi's panoramas" and wildlife.
 Benke found that the film was full of symbolism, similar to the works of Nugroho; Benke stated, however, that The Mirror Never Lies much easier to decipher than works by Andini's father.
 Rahman gave the film six out of ten.
 She praised Hasiholan and Novalista's performances, but found Rahadian's to be lacking.
 Although admitting the technical difficulties in filming on-site, she wrote that the cinematography could have been better.

 The film was screened at numerous international film festivals, including the Busan International Film Festival in Korea, the Vancouver International Film Festival in Canada, the Mumbai Film Festival in India, the Tokyo International Film Festival in Japan (where it received a special mention), the Seattle International Film Festival in the US, and the Melbourne International Film Festival in Australia.
 It was one of two Indonesian films screened at the 2012 Berlin International Film Festival, playing to full cinemas in the Generation category; Kompas reported that it was recommended viewing for German schoolchildren at the time.